100+ Best Fundraising Ideas for Everyone in 2024

 5 Winter Fundraising Ideas

-Combine the spirit of winter and giving with these cool ideas for winter.
+Warm up the spirit of giving with these cool ideas for the colder months of the year.

 55. Holiday Elves

 Promote a Holiday Elves service to your community.
-Your Holiday Elves can set up Christmas trees, dispose of Christmas trees, set up Christmas lights, shovel snow, and provide other useful seasonal services in exchange for donations.
+Your Holiday Elves can set up or dispose of Christmas trees, wrap gifts, set up holiday lights or decorations, shovel snow, and provide other useful seasonal services in exchange for donations.

 Of course, this will require mobilizing enthusiastic volunteers willing to donate their time to your cause.
-Advertise your Holiday Elves services offline and online and, as usual, make it clear what you’re fundraising for.
+Advertise your Holiday Elves services offline and online and, as usual, make it clear what you’re fundraising for to entice more people to donate for your services!

 Fundraising Potential: ++